 WishGarden has started an Ambassador Program which you are a part of — and you are the recipient of this month's Ambassador of the Month Award.
 How's the Ambassador work going?
 I'm absolutely loving it!
 It is so much fun to go around to co-workers and friends and give them samples.
 The coolest part so far was when two strangers commented on my post online and I sent them samples.
 Social media can connect people that otherwise would never have interacted before.
 I am excited to be a part of sharing with others the different products that WishGarden has to offer.
 What's even better is that the company is based in Colorado!

 You're an aspiring herbalist.
 How are the studies going?
 I recently took a family herbalist class in Lafayette, Colorado, at The Little Herbal Apothecary.
 I learned so much and I have goals to go to herbalism school within the next five years.
 I want to do something with my nursing degree and herbalism down the road.
 I don't know what that will look like, but I want to blend those two passions.
 The great thing for me is that I am in the right area for integrative health.

 Natural products seem to be all the rage these days.
 Do you think we are witnessing a change in consumer attitudes towards the environment and natural products?
 I really hope so.
 There seems to be a huge shift to caring more about where products come from and how they impact the environment.
 It will be very interesting to see the change in the coming years.
 I hope it continues to pick up momentum.

 What is your favorite herb and why?
 This is a hard one!
-At the moment I'm going to pick one that most people know: elderberry.
-I made my first elderberry syrup from fresh berries during the summer and I'm excited to have it on hand during the cold and flu season.
+At the moment I'm going to pick one that most people know: Elderberry.
+I made my first Elderberry syrup from fresh berries during the summer and I'm excited to have it on hand during the "ick" season.